Making our safety vision a reality

 Our leadership team receives mandatory training on the importance of WCM, and we expect leaders to ‘walk the talk’.
 We remind our employees that we’re all responsible for making the right choices when it comes to the safety of ourselves and others, whether they work in a factory, in an office or elsewhere.
 Our Make the Right Choice communications campaign underlined this message in 2018 with a renewed emphasis on the importance of individual decision-making.

 Personal stories work best to engage and motivate people.
-Our leaders are crucial role models to lead our campaigns and emotionally connect with people to encourage them make the right choice.Zakhar Boyarintsev, our Group Safety Manager
+Our leaders are crucial role models to lead our campaigns and emotionally connect with people to encourage them to make the right choice.Zakhar Boyarintsev, our Group Safety Manager

 Safer choices in action